muffin87/helm-tutorial/part-05/README.md

 That looks very good.
 You could now try to access the blog again, to check if the change didn't break anything.

-_Note: The canary or rolling update for a Deployment or a Statefulset will not be triggered by every value you change in the manifest files.
+_Note: The rolling update for a Deployment or a Statefulset will not be triggered by every value you change in the manifest files.
 For example if you change only a label your Pods will not be recreated automatically.
 You would have to trigger the update manually by deleting the corresponding Pods._

 So we did an update.
-But imagimr you have an update which is causing trouble and you need to go back to the state where everything was fine.
+But imagine you have an update which is causing trouble and you need to go back to the state where everything was fine.
 This operation is called rollback.
 Before we can execute the rollback, we need some background information on how Helm manages the state of releases.